Cooking With Bliss

 What is the best temperature to cook London Broil?

-More importantly, a meat thermometer is the most accurate way to check if your meat is done.
-The internal temperature will depend on your preference:
+More importantly, a meat thermometer is the most accurate way to check if your meat is done.ย The internal temperature will depend on your preference:

-An internal temperature of 135 degrees is for medium rare
+An internal temperature of 135 degrees is for medium-rare, whereas an internal temperature of 145 degrees is for medium to well done.

 Should I wrap my London broil in foil?